Out-Law Guide | 25 Jun 2021 | 1:59 pm | 2 min. read

 Recent case law from Europe and the UK has suggested that associative discrimination might also extend to claims of indirect discrimination and victimisation.

-Disability has additional protections in the form of two additional categories of discrimination – discrimination arising from disability, and a different interpretation of indirect disability discrimination, and a failure to make adjustments.
+Disability has additional protections in the form of two additional categories of discrimination – discrimination arising from disability, and a different interpretation of indirect disability discrimination – and a failure to make adjustments.

 An employer will not be liable if it did not know, and could not reasonably be expected to have known, of the disability.

-Indirect disability discrimination: where people sharing the same disability as the claimant are put at a particular disadvantage by a provision, criterion or practice applied by the employer.
+This type of claim arises where people sharing the same disability as the claimant are put at a particular disadvantage by a provision, criterion or practice applied by the employer.

 Disability varies from person to person, so it will often be difficult to establish that a number of people share the same disability.
 This means that claimants may not be able to establish group disadvantage.